#1 Conflict between true love and lust

 #4 The directing

 The first screenshot I used in this review was from the introduction of Akane in Scum’s Wish‘s first episode.
 As she walks into the room to interrupt a scene between Hanabi and her brother, we see the scene play out, simultaneously, from different angles captured in separate panels.
 It grabbed my interest right away and I’d soon learn there was more of that fine directing work in store.

-I was particularly fond of several of the show’s still image shots that are used to great effect for big reveals or emotional moments, which like the gimmick with the panels is used sparsely enough to remain surprising each time it’s used again.
+I was particularly fond of several of the show’s still image shots that are used to great effect for big reveals or emotional moments.
+Like the gimmick with the panels, these are used sparsely enough to remain surprising each time they’re used again.

-This comes on top of the show looking quite good for modern standards.
-The character designs are beautiful and expressive, the animation looks good, it didn’t leave me with much to complain about.
+This comes on top of the show already looking quite good for modern standards.
+The character designs are beautiful and expressive, the animation looks refined, it didn’t leave me with much to complain about.
 Between this and School-Live!!, I am beginning to develop an interest in Masaomi Andou’s work.